Torus bundle Liouville domains are stably Weinstein: The blocking apparatus and proof of Theorem

-In this section we prove Proposition \ref{prop:mainprop}, the local operation that drives the strategy of Section \ref{section:mitsumatsu}.
-Recall that Proposition \ref{prop:mainprop} describes the installation of a \textit{blocking apparatus} in a trivial Weinstein cobordism of the form
+In this section we prove Theorem~\ref{prop:mainprop}, the local operation that drives the strategy of Section \ref{section:mitsumatsu}.
+The majority of the section is spent in \ref{subsec:low_dim_BA_new} where we construct and analyze the blocking apparatus in low dimensions.
+In \ref{subsec:real_proof}, we extend this work to higher dimensions and prove Theorem \ref{prop:mainprop}.